pppa2019/Mango/README.md

 In this study, we suggest that code comments are the natural logic pivot between natural language and code language and propose using comments to boost the code generation ability of code LLMs.

 We propose MANGO (comMents As Natural loGic pivOts), including a comment contrastive training strategy and a corresponding logical comment decoding strategy.

+For more details, please refer our [paper on arxiv](https://arxiv.org/abs/2404.07549)

 ## Requirements
 ```